mwt5345/class_ede_temp/README.md

 ## Installation

-After cloning or downloading the repository, compile CLASS_EDE with make in the [class](https://github.com/mwt5345/class_ede/tree/master/class) directory.
+After cloning or downloading the repository, compile CLASS_EDE with make.

 $ make class

-To utilize Cobaya with CLASS_EDE replace stock classy.py with the modified version [here](https://github.com/mwt5345/class_ede/tree/master/cobaya).

 ## Examples

 ### Python
-Jupyter notebooks with worked out examples in Python can be found [here](https://github.com/mwt5345/class_ede/tree/master/class/notebooks-ede).
+Jupyter notebooks with worked out examples in Python can be found in notebooks-ede.

 ### C